Last Updated: May 8, 2023

-You may contact us through the methods listed on Our Website, and we may keep a record of the communication to help answer or resolve the matter you contacted us about.
+You may contact us through the methods listed on Our Website.
+If you contact us, we may keep a record of the communication to help answer or resolve the matter you contacted us about.
 You can decide how much information you want to share with us in those cases.

 Our Website and Servers, Your Use of Browsers

-- The Internet Protocol (IP) address (which may tell us generally where you are located); and
+Internet Protocol (IP) address (which may tell us generally where you are located)

-- The page that led you to Our Website; and
+The page that led you to Our Website

-- The search terms you typed into a search engine that led you to Our Website, if applicable.
+What you typed into a search engine that led you to Our Website, if applicable

 Information You Provide to Our Careers Site

-Epic uses our Careers Site to help facilitate our recruitment process.
-When you contact Epic through our Careers Site to inquire about career opportunities at Epic, we may ask you to provide us with certain information so that we can evaluate you as a candidate and meet certain legal obligations.
-The personal information you provide directly to our Careers Site as part of the application process is in addition to the information you provide through Our Websites and may include:
+We use our Careers Site to help facilitate our recruitment process.
+When you contact us through our Careers Site about career opportunities at Epic, we may ask you for certain information so we can evaluate you as a candidate and meet certain legal obligations.
+The information you provide directly to our Careers Site as part of the application process is collected with your consent, and is collected in addition to the information you provide through Our Websites (as listed above) and may include:

-- Whether you have a disability for which we can make reasonable accommodations during the recruitment process; and
+Whether you have a disability for which we can make reasonable accommodations during the recruitment process

 How Do We Collect Your Information?

-During the recruitment process, you may provide information to us directly in the following ways:
+During the recruitment process, you may provide information to us in the following ways:

-- Copies of transcripts or other documentation submitted by you during the course of your application; and
+Copies of transcripts or other documentation submitted by you during the course of your application

 How Do We Use Your Information?

-The information that you provide to us directly during the recruitment process is retained and processed as we evaluate your interest in and fitness for a position.
+The information that you provide to us during the recruitment process is retained and processed as we evaluate you for a position.
 We may use this information for purposes such as:

-- Processing your data in order to meet certain legal or regulatory obligations; and
+Processing your data in order to meet certain legal or regulatory obligations

-Epic has a legitimate interest in processing your data in order to manage our overall recruitment process and to assess whether you are a viable candidate for a career at Epic.
+In addition to processing your data with your consent, Epic has a legitimate interest in processing your data to manage our recruitment process and assess whether you are a viable candidate for a career at Epic.
 All applicants, regardless of location, may opt out of any future contacts from Epic at any time.